Updated May 9, 2023

 SUMIFS with Dates in Excel

-SUMIFS is an excel function used to find conditional sum with multiple conditions.
-Logical operators are mostly used to compare the different conditions.
-This is a function that adds values which meets multiple criteria.
-Logical operators like greater than, less than, greater than or equal to, less than or equal to, not equal to, are used to compare the different criteria.
-While processing a sales report or banking transactions there will be situations to deal with dates.
-The SUMIFS will be used with dates in this condition.
-Here we may calculate the sum of product sales within a particular date or sum the sales done after a particular date etc. SUMIFS can consider as a plural form of SUMIF.
-Where single criteria will be checked in SUMIF and multiple in SUMIFS.
+SUMIFS is an Excel function used to find conditional sums with multiple conditions.
+This is a function that adds values that meet multiple criteria.
+People mostly use logical operators to compare different conditions.
+The different criteria use logical operators such as greater than, less than, greater than, or equal to, less than or equal to, and not equal to.
+While processing a sales report or banking transactions, there will be situations to deal with dates.
+Here we may calculate the sum of product sales within a particular date or the sum of the sales done after a particular date etc. The SUMIFS will be used with dates in this condition.
+SUMIFS can be a plural form of SUMIF where single criteria will be checked in SUMIF and multiple in SUMIFS.

 Syntax of the SUMIFS Function